 CLASSROOM ATTENDANCE: Lectures will not be recorded and the assigned readings and lecture PowerPoints will be the only out-of-class resources provided for student learning.
-As a result, much of your learning will occur through participation in lecture and the accompanying in-class discussions.
-Regular attendance will therefore be important for students to earn iClicker points and to perform well on the course exams.
+As a result, much of your learning will occur by attending lecture and participating in the accompanying in-class discussions.
+Regular attendance will therefore be important for students to earn iClicker points, credit for team projects, and to perform well on the course exams.

-CLASSROOM PARTICIPATION USING: We will be using REEF Polling by iClicker to monitor attendance and to promote classroom discussion, as well as to encourage students to come to class prepared by completing their assigned readings beforehand.
-Students are responsible for purchasing their own polling device (iClicker remote or REEF Polling app) and ensuring that is properly registered.
-Make sure that your device is charged or carry extra batteries!
-Instructions pertaining to the use of REEF Polling will be provided in class and are also available on the iClicker website under the "Support" tab (http://support.reef-education.com/) or by simply clicking on "Register Your Device" in the pop-up window.
-Students may also use laptops, iPhones, iPads, or other "smart" devices as iClicker remote devices simply by registering them with iClicker / REEF polling.
+CLASSROOM PARTICIPATION: We will be using REEF Polling by iClicker to monitor attendance and to promote classroom discussion, as well as to encourage students to come to class prepared by completing their assigned readings beforehand.
+Students are responsible for purchasing and maintaining their own polling device (iClicker remote or REEF-compatible polling device) and ensuring that is properly registered.
+Make sure that your device is charged, or carry extra batteries!
+Instructions pertaining to the use of REEF Polling will be provided in class and are also available on the REEF website under the "Support" tab (http://support.reef-education.com/) or by simply clicking on "Register Your Device" in the pop-up window.
+Students may also use laptops, iPhones, iPads, or other "smart" devices in addition to traditional iClicker remote devices, simply by registering them with the REEF polling system.